|Antiviral immunity, Biotherapy and Vaccines - INSERM U668|

 Apoptosis as a viral strategy to escape immune attack

 We discovered that HIV is inducing in vivo inappropriate programmed cell death (apoptosis) in non-infected lymphocytes from the host, thus impairing both T cell homeostasis and HIV-specific T cell immunity, leading to AIDS (Reviewed in ML Gougeon, Nature Rev Immunol, 2003, 3:392-405).
-This last year we demonstrated the important role of death receptors, including Fas and TNF-Rs, and of the co-receptor CXCR4 in HIV-dependent triggering of cell death.
-In patients, we found that multiple mechanisms of CD4/CXCR4-induced cell death were operative, some of them being independent of the known death systems.
-These observations challenge the possible detrimental effect of anti-chemokine receptor therapies in AIDS.
+We demonstrated the important role of death receptors, including Fas and TNF-Rs, and of the co-receptor CXCR4 in HIV-dependent triggering of cell death.
+In patients, we found that several mechanisms of CD4/CXCR4-induced cell death were operative, including caspase-independent death.
+This last year we investigated the HIV strategies involved in the destruction of dendritic cells.

 iNKR expression by virus-specific CTL impairs the control of viral replication

 CD8+ T-cells with cytotoxic (CTL) activity play a pivotal role in controlling viral infections.
 However, in most patients chronically infected with HIV, the CTL response is inefficient in the control of viral replication.
 We discovered that HIV-specific CTLs express MHC class-I specific inhibitory receptors, normally expressed on NK cells (iNKRs), which inhibit their activation and functions in response to HIV peptides.
-The expression of iNKRs is driven by HIV viral load.
-We are currently analyzing the role of these receptors on the cross-talk between NK-DC, two important components of innate immunity.
+The expression of iNKRs is driven by HIV viral load and contributes to the impairment of CTL functions .

 Molecular characterization of TCR repertoire diversity.
 Implementation in clinical studies

-Immunoscope technology is a RT-PCR based approach that allows both to estimate the human αß TCR diversity with V(J)C primers, and to target specific clonotypes in a complex population.
+Immunoscope technology is a RT-PCR based approach that allows both to estimate the human aß TCR diversity with V(J)C primers, and to target specific clonotypes in a complex population.
 With this approach, we provided new insights into the repertoire diversity of regulatory T cells, the positive impact of anti-CD20 therapy on autoimmune diseases, and the identification of autoimmune clones.

-An immunomonitoring laboratory for the evaluation of immune responses in clinical trials.
+An Immunomonitoring laboratory for the evaluation of immunity in vaccine and clinical trials.

 We have settled a number of high-tech methods to measure parameters of specific immunity induced in vivo by vaccine candidates or immunotherapy.
 Among several trials, we have tested in 2007 a new vaccine candidate against Shigellosis in healthy volunteers.

 If you have problems with this Web page, please write to email@example.com